onaio/help/guides/data-management/_posts/2017-02-16-data-management-guide.md

 #### Google Sheet

 Google Sheets integration allows you to sync your data directly from your form in Ona to a spreadsheet in Google Sheets.
-You can learn more about Google Sheets exports from this [guide]([https://help.ona.io/guides/onaapps/#google-sheets](https://help.ona.io/guides/onaapps/#google-sheets).
+You can learn more about Google Sheets exports from this [guide](https://help.ona.io/guides/onaapps/#google-sheets).

+>
+**Note:** <br/> Google Sheets exports is an advanced feature which is included with the paid plans.

 #### JSON

 Exports your data in a JSON file.
-The JSON file should be openned in a text editor (e.g [Brackets]([http://brackets.io/](http://brackets.io/) to view the downloaded data.
+The JSON file should be openned in a text editor e.g [Brackets]([http://brackets.io/](http://brackets.io/) to view the downloaded data.

 #### SAV